Architecture Lab

 Metal Tools for flattening a stone (Stella Nair)

-The focus of the lab is on architectural design, construction, materials, and conservation.
+The focus of the lab is on architectural design, construction, materials, acoustics, ecology, and conservation.
 Graduate and undergraduate students and affiliated scholars conduct research in the facilities.
-Current projects include Afro-Belizian architecture and urbanism, Islamic influences in Latin American architecture, Mexica (Aztec) educational and ritual spaces, Inca architecture and soundscapes, adobe construction in the Andes, Icelandic architecture and landscape, the architecture of the Inca Civil War, and community focused conservation projects.
+Current projects include Contemporary Indigenous Mexican architecture, Mexica (Aztec) educational and ritual spaces, Inca soundscapes, adobe construction in the medieval Mediterranean, Icelandic Longhouses, the architecture of the Inca Civil War, and community focused conservation projects.

 Architecture Working Group

 Also housed in the Architecture Lab, the Architecture Working Group brings together faculty and doctoral students from across campus and beyond who are working on Architectural history topics, ranging from design and construction studies, to larger critiques of the built environment across time and space.
 The group meets for lecture presentations, informal discussions, shared readings, and workshops.
-For more information on past lectures and events organized by the working group, see this linkDoctoral students interested in participating should contact Kevin Torres-Spicer (Art History) and Syon Vasquez (Archaeology) for further information.
+For more information on past lectures and events organized by the working group, see this linkDoctoral students interested in participating should contact Rachel Schloss (Archaeology) and Sarah Ortiz-Monasterio (Art History) for further information.

 Collaboration with the Digital Lab